 Scan is found at the bottom of the AP GUI Sidebar.
 It automatically switches among all the ports that are visible in the Sidebar (see Filter, below), at regular intervals, so that their activity can be monitored automatically.
-See Auto Scanning, page 215 for details.
+See Auto Scanning, page 197 for details.

 Note: This item doesn't appear at the bottom of the Sidebar in the Browser version.
 In that version, you must invoke it from the port's Toolbar.
-See The Port Toolbar, page 213 for details
+See The Port Toolbar, page 195 for details display of a particular port.
+Only ports that are visible in the Sidebar (see Filter, below), and that are on line are displayed - all other ports are blank.
+See Panel Array Mode, page 200 for details